 This Practice Note deals with key issues that are likely to affect the life sciences sector as a result of the UK’s withdrawal from the EU.
+It briefly considers the relevance of the EU law to the sector, the main Brexit scenarios and respective roles of the EU and UK regulators.
 It outlines the possible impact of Brexit on clinical trials, research and development, data protection, employment, education and import-export.

-For considerations on the possible Brexit scenarios (ie leaving the EU with a withdrawal agreement in place or leaving without an agreement—a no deal Brexit), the respective roles of the EU and UK medicines regulators and the potential impact of Brexit on the fundamental aspects of the medicinal products regulatory framework, see Practice Note: Brexit—the regulation of medicinal products.
+For considerations on the potential impact of Brexit on the fundamental aspects of the medicinal products regulatory framework, see Practice Note: Brexit—the regulation of medicinal products.

 The impact of Brexit on the regulation of medical devices is discussed in the Practice Note: Brexit—medical devices.